7 Promising Amnesia Romance Books

 1. Slightly Sinful (Bedwyn Saga)

 Slightly Sinful is the fifth book in the Bedwyn series saga.
-The Bedwyn is a family that each has its books.
-So there are six books in the series.
+The Bedwyn is a family, each with its books.
+So, there are six books in the series.
 The hero (Alleyne) was in the Battle of Waterloo.
 He loses his memory while in battle, and the heroine (Rachel) finds him and takes him in.
-So the heroine has an interesting backstory.
-Rachel’s currently living in a brothel with four of her friends.
+So, the heroine has an interesting backstory.
+Rachel is currently living in a brothel with four of her friends.
 She doesn’t work there, but they all do.
 So Rachel felt bad and tried to help her friends.

 Rachel introduced a man into their lives who steals from them and takes all their earnings for their life savings.
 She’s been trying to help her friends and get the money back.
-When she is due to marry, she’s supposed to inherit the family jewels in her family.
+When she is due to marry, she’s supposed to inherit the family’s jewels.

 Alleyne is with them and hears about her plight and everything going on.
 So he decides to join her and propose to her to be a fake husband, and she gets these family jewels and helps out all her friends by selling them for money.
 This book has the amnesia trope, fake relationships, and a fake husband.
 We have the heroine rescuing the hero.
 There’s intrigue, theft, and scandal.